U-TOE: Universal TinyML On-board Evaluation Toolkit for Low-Power IoT: Analysing U-TOE Measurements

 Table \ref{tab:per-model-eval-result-multiboard} presents the resource consumption of LeNet-5 model on various IoT boards, generated by Per-Model evaluation.
 ARM Cortex-M series MCUs show no significant difference on memory and storage usage, and the computational latency declines as the core frequency increases.
 Benefits from fully support of DSP and Thumb-2 instruction set, Cortex-M3, -M4 MCUs perform better than Cortex-M0+ with the same core clock frequency.
 An \textbf{outlier} was discovered on SiFive RISC-V MCU.
-With the highest core clock frequency this won the least favorable ranking on computational latency and the memory usage is higher than other ARM Cortex-M MCU.
+With the highest core clock frequency this won the least favorable ranking on computational latency and the memory usage.
 The SiFive RISC-V MCU uses an external, SPI NOR flash for data and program storage, causing a huge performance regression while we disabled the cache.

 Table \ref{tab:per-model-eval-result-multimodel} presents the results of various ML models on representative TinyML tasks on single IoT board, proving the universal support of ML framework and model structure.
 Except for LeNet-5 trained on local host device with Pytorch, all the others came from open source model zoo.
+Memory and storage columns refer to the resource consumption.